bbauska/CAD101en/README.md

 <h3 id="ch2-7">2.7 Chapter 2 Summary</h3>

-In this module (2), you learned that:
+In this module, you learned that:

 -   HTML provides the basic structure and content for a website using tags.